-Note: ILP Sub-Fund offered under some products do not have bid-offer spread and are offered on single bid price basis.
+Note: ILP Sub-Fund offered under some products are on bid-offer spread.
 Please refer to the Product Summary and relevant fund documentation for more information.

 12.4 Calculation of Withdrawal Proceeds

 Numerical example of withdrawal value based on withdrawal of 1,000 units: